-Darryn De La Soul -
+Darryn De La Soul - Production Manager

-Lindsay Marsden - Festival administrator
+Lindsay Marsden - General Manager

 Lindsay has previously worked in fashion production for luxury childrens wear, in textile design and for trend forecasting and styling companies.
-She is also a textile designer, illustrator and artists assistant when not working for POW!
+She is a textile designer, illustrator and artists assistant when not working for POW!

 Lindsay joined POW! for the 2018 Festival and looks forward to working on the next festival!